aridjayarecipes/cutesrecipes.web.app/content/post/2515-step-by-step-guide-to-make-homemade-sugomori-tamago-nested-cabbage.md

 - "Push the cabbage to the edges of your pan, in a circle shape, like a nest."
 - "Cook the egg in the middle of the cabbage nest as you like.
 I scramble mine and pour it in; you can crack yours straight in.
 Season your egg as you like, or with black pepper and a little salt."
 - "After adding the egg, put a lid onto your pan and steam for a minute or two if you can.
 Add some drops of water if necessary."
 - "Using a spatula, take your nest out.
-Don&#39;t turn your heat off yet - put a few more drops of olive oil in and cook your sausage.
+Don't turn your heat off yet - put a few more drops of olive oil in and cook your sausage.
 Pre-cooked sausages should only take a minute to heat up.
-If you&#39;re vegan or just limit your meat intake, try heating up a third of a cup of black beans or so instead.
+If you're vegan or just limit your meat intake, try heating up a third of a cup of black beans or so instead.
 Add this onto your plate."
 - "Turn off your heat.
 Slice up your tomato cherubs or tomato slices to add on.
 Feel free to try something different to add on.
 Enjoy (^-^) !"
 categories:
 - Recipe